levand/quiescent/docs.md

 )
 ```

-It is important to emphasize again that because the values of static
+It is important to emphasize again that because the values of constant
 arguments are not included in the calculations on whether a component
 should re-render, they should be constant for the full lifetime of the
 component.
 If you _do_ need changes to result in changes to the HTML,